vijayn1302/vijayn1302/README.md

 ### 🤖 AI & Machine Learning Enthusiast

-I'm an aspiring **AI/ML Engineer** passionate about building practical solutions using **Machine Learning, Deep Learning, and Generative AI**.
+I'm an passionate about building practical solutions using **Machine Learning, Deep Learning, and Generative AI**.

 I enjoy learning new technologies, developing AI-powered applications, and turning ideas into real-world projects. 🚀